universal anodisers

 1-3 months

-Severe or very severe interior conditions could result from moisture condensation, such as in indoor pools.
+• Severe or very severe interior conditions could result from moisture condensation, eg indoor pools or steam.

-It is important to mask the aluminium prior to any alkaline coming into contact with the anodised aluminium
+• It is important to mask the aluminium prior to installation

 Independent Testing